 Any significant appreciation or depreciation of Renminbi may materially and adversely affect our revenues, earnings and financial position, and the value of, and any dividends payable on, our ADSs in U.S. dollars.
-For example, to the extent that we need to convert U.S. dollars we receive from this offering or our concurrent Convertible Notes Offering into Renminbi for our operations, appreciation of the Renminbi against the U.S. dollar would have an adverse effect on the Renminbi amount we would receive from the conversion.
-Conversely, if we decide to convert our Renminbi into U.S. dollars for the purpose of making payments for dividends on our ordinary shares or ADSs, payments when due on the convertible notes and the 2024 Notes or for other business purposes, appreciation of the U.S. dollar against the Renminbi would have a negative effect on the U.S. dollar amount available to us.
+For example, to the extent that we need to convert U.S. dollars we receive from our initial public offerings, follow-on offering or any of our convertible senior notes offerings into Renminbi for our operations, appreciation of the Renminbi against the U.S. dollar would have an adverse effect on the Renminbi amount we would receive from the conversion.
+Conversely, if we decide to convert our Renminbi into U.S. dollars for the purpose of making payments for dividends on our ordinary shares or ADSs or for other business purposes, appreciation of the U.S. dollar against the Renminbi would have a negative effect on the U.S. dollar amount available to us.

 Very limited hedging options are available in China to reduce our exposure to exchange rate fluctuations.
-As of September 30, 2020, we had used some hedging transactions in an effort to reduce our exposure to foreign currency exchange risk.
+As of September 30, 2020, we used some hedging transactions in an effort to reduce our exposure to foreign currency exchange risk.
 While we may decide to enter into hedging transactions in the future, the availability and effectiveness of these hedges may be limited and we may not be able to adequately hedge our exposure or at all.
 In addition, our currency exchange losses may be magnified by PRC exchange control regulations that restrict our ability to convert Renminbi into foreign currency.
 As a result, fluctuations in exchange rates may have a material adverse effect on your investment.